 Humboldt and Lake County ambulance ordinances are approved by the respective Boards of Supervisors and enforcement is the responsibility of the Public Health Departments with the assistance of North Coast EMS as needed.
-Lake County is interested in revising their ordinance and Del Norte County dropped there's last year.
+Lake County is interested in revising their ordinance.
 The North Coast EMS participated in all previous ordinance updates as is required by statute.

-• Establishing policies and procedures to the system for the transportation of patients to trauma centers and/or specialty care hospitals as needed
+Establishing policies and procedures to the system for the transportation of patients to trauma centers and/or specialty care hospitals as needed

 North Coast EMS has established and periodically updates policies and procedures for the transportation of patients to trauma and other specialty centers.
 North Coast EMS currently has four designated trauma centers, one in Del Norte County that receives all injured patients, two in Humboldt County with triage and destination criteria, and one in Lake County with triage criteria identical to Coastal Valley's EMS.
-Because Sutter-Lakeside Hospital is a Level IV trauma center and Adventist-Clearlake is not, we previously set the catchment area around Lakeside at 25-minutes, but associated re-mapping is under review.
-This quarter we again updated the draft Retriage Policy.
-We also have a STEMI destination policy that sends all Humboldt County STEMI patients directly to the designated STEMI Receiving Center in Eureka.
+Because Sutter-Lakeside Hospital is a Level IV trauma center and Adventist-Clearlake is not, we previously set the catchment area around Lakeside at 25-minutes.
+This apparently was exceeded and this quarter we revised the associated mapping and a guidance documents to reinstate the 25-minute policy.
+This quarter we again updated the Retriage Policy.
+We also have a STEMI destination policy that sends all Humboldt.
+County STEMI patients directly to the designated STEMI Receiving Center in Eureka.
+All policies are reviewed through our Policy Review Committee process prior to adoption.